ECRomaneli/Handbook/README.md

 ```

 **Step 3: Install Node**
 - Ensure that the Node is installed.
-This project has been tested with Node versions ranging from `16.x` to `21.x`, but it is designed to always be compatible with the latest version at the release date.
+This project has been tested with Node versions ranging from `16.x` to `21.x`, but it is designed to always be compatible with the latest version at the Handbook release date.
 - For guidance on installing Node, please visit the [official Node website](https://nodejs.org/) for detailed instructions.

 **Step 3: Install Dependencies**